-- A Gantt chart is a visual project management tool that helps to plan and schedule projects with different sizes.
+- A Gantt chart is a visual project management tool that helps to plan and schedule projects of every size.

-- It is a visual interpretation of the project which gives an overview of the project’s progress, timeline, and tasks.
-They can be considered as a visual representation of a project over its entire time frame.
+- It is a visual interpretation of the project which gives an overview of the project’s progress, timeline, and tasks over its entire time frame.

 There are many definitions of a Gantt chart and you can always find the one that’s best suited to you and your business’s needs.
-All Gantt charts definitions revolve around keywords such as “project progress”, “timeline” and “visual plans.”
+All Gantt charts definitions utilize keywords such as “project progress”, “timeline” and “visual plans.”
 They are constantly developing with the planning environment.

-What are the components of a Gantt chart?
+What are the features of a Gantt chart?

 To get the most out of your project and resource planning, here are some key components of a classic Gantt chart.